 Fresno State went 9-4 in 2012 and 7-1 in the Mountain West to share the league title with San Diego State and Boise State to gain a berth in the Sheraton Hawai'i Bowl.

 The Bulldogs have gone 14-2 in two seasons in Mountain West play to be the head of the class in the conference.

 With a background rooted on the defensive side of the ball - he was a defensive coordinator for 16 years before coming to Fresno State - DeRuyter changed the philosophy of how the 'Dogs played on both sides of the ball.

-The Bulldogs became the first team since the turn of the century to have under 10 take-aways one season but over 30 the next.
-Additionally, the difference in turnovers from last year to this year - an improvement of 26 turnovers gained - is the largest by any FBS team this century.
+The Bulldogs became the first team since the turn of the century to have fewer than 10 take-aways one season, but over 30 the next.
+Additionally, the difference in turnovers from 2011 to 2012 - an improvement of 26 turnovers gained - is the largest by any FBS team this century.

 DeRuyter came to Fresno State with 22 years of coaching experience.
 He took over the Bulldog program after serving the previous two seasons as the assistant head coach/defensive coordinator at Texas A&M. There, he also served as the interim head coach for the Aggies in the Meineke Car Care Bowl of Texas against Northwestern on Dec.
 31, 2011, leading A&M to a 33-22 victory.